-Antibody Recruiting Molecules (ARMs) are bispecific molecules that recruit endogenous antibodies to target cancer cells for immune destruction.
+Antibody Recruiting Molecules (ARMs) are bispecific molecules that recruit endogenous antibodies to target cancer, virally infected cells, and disease-causing microorganisms for immune destruction.
 They are comprised of two distinct binding domains connected by a tunable linker domain.
-One binding domain attaches to circulating antibodies and the other attaches to tumor cells.
-These molecules are engineered with modular components that are readily interchangeable, giving the platform tremendous flexibility to target a variety of tumor types.
+One binding domain attaches to circulating antibodies and the other attaches to disease cells.
+These molecules are engineered with modular components that are readily interchangeable, giving the platform tremendous flexibility to target a variety of disease cells and tumor types.

 HOW ARMS WORK

-The ARM's tumor-binding domain binds tightly to specific molecules expressed on the tumor cell's surface.
+The ARM's target-binding domain binds tightly to specific molecules expressed on the disease cell's surface.
 Its antibody-binding domain attaches to antibodies already present in the patient's body and the micro-environment of the disease cells.
-By creating this “bridge”, ARMs enable endogenous antibodies to coat the cell, leading to the destruction of the tumor cell through the body’s innate antibody-mediated immune mechanisms.
+By creating this “bridge”, ARMs enable endogenous antibodies to coat the cell, leading to the destruction of the disease cell through the body’s innate antibody-mediated immune mechanisms.

-Similar to biologics, ARMs directly engage patients’ immune system to destroy cancer cells by connecting target cancer cells with components of the immune system.
-However, compared to biologics, ARMs are more versatile in that they are smaller and more tunable.
-They have potential to be safer and more effective because they are non-immunogenic and can attach to a wider range of binding sites on tumor cells.
-They are fully synthetic and modular in design, making them much faster and less costly to produce compared to biologics.
+Similar to biologics, ARMs directly engage patients’ immune system to destroy disease cells by connecting target cancer cells with components of the immune system.
+However, compared to biologics, ARMs offer many advantages.
+ARMs are smaller and more tunable allowing for more versatility.
+They have the potential to be safer and more effective because they are non-immunogenic and can attach to a wider range of binding sites on disease cells.
+Finally, our fully synthetic and modular design, makes their production much faster and less costly.